ToH-LE/App-Hub/README.md

 - **Lens Calc** - Caluclate Lens Requirements for Projection across brands
 - **Slide Export** — Create and export presentation slides as PNG
 - **Ratio Calc** — Simple caluctlator for ratios
+- **Format Calc** — A VESA CVT timing calculator for the Barco E2 and S3 event processors